Using Synergy to Make 1 + 1 = 3

 6. Playing Fair

 Sometimes, you may have a favorite on the team.
 However, it is critical that you stay objective.
 Listen to everyone and demonstrate accountability fairly.
 Don’t play favorites or else the other team members will lose interest and simply stop caring.

 In many offices, it’s all too common to have departments cut-off from one another, be it via cubicles, rooms, or an ill-configured floor plan.
 If this is the case in your office, consider re-organizing the placement of your team to allow easy communication between team members in different functional departments.
 Sometimes communicating over instant messenger just doesn’t cut it.
-At the High-Touch office, we have an open-space concept, so if I need clarification on a functional requirement, all I have to do is turn around and ask Freddy or Pat.
-If I have a question about Linux, I just turn to my left and ask L.P.

 The project is complete and the client is happy.
 Just another day at the office?
 Perhaps.
 But don’t take it for granted: make sure you celebrate the victories as a team as well.